moinwiki/moin/docs/admin/configure.rst

 In production deployments, `TRUSTED_HOSTS` must be configured correctly.
 Otherwise, when generating absolute links for password reset, email verification, or similar flows, the application may trust unvalidated Host values, which can cause links in outgoing emails to point to an incorrect or attacker-controlled domain.
+Using a hostname in the request URL that is not in `TRUSTED_HOSTS` may lead to a "HTTP 400 - Bad Request"-Error with a message like `"Host <hostname> is not trusted."`.

 For information on the most important security-related aspects of the Flask configuration, see https://flask.palletsprojects.com/en/stable/web-security.